 A final atmosphere marker is the school’s assembly structure.
 Weekly singing assembly, weekly whole-school assembly involving staff and school council, and a Friday celebration assembly (the Gold Book) create predictable rhythms that help younger pupils feel oriented and recognised.
 Visitors sometimes contribute to assemblies, adding variety without destabilising routines.

-On published Key Stage 2 outcomes, Langenhoe’s 2024 headline measure is strong.
-85% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
+On published Key Stage 2 outcomes for the 2025 dataset, Langenhoe's headline measure is solid: 80% of pupils met the expected standard in reading, writing and mathematics combined.
+Reading, writing and maths were each at 80% expected standard, with average scaled scores of 107 in reading and 109 in maths.

-Depth of learning is also a notable feature in the data.
-At the higher standard in reading, writing and mathematics combined, 41.67% achieved the higher standard, compared with an England average of 8%.
-For families who worry that a small school might be “nice but limited”, this higher-standard figure is a useful reassurance that academic stretch is not confined to a small handful of pupils.
-(As with any small cohort, year-to-year movement can be more pronounced than at a large school, so it is sensible to look for consistency across time when possible.)
+Depth of learning is more mixed than the previous profile suggested.
+In the 2025 dataset, 10% achieved the higher standard in reading, writing and mathematics combined, while subject-level higher-standard figures were stronger in maths at 60% and in reading and GPS at 40%.
+As with any small cohort, year-to-year movement can be more pronounced than at a large school, so it is sensible to look for consistency across time when possible.

 Scaled scores support the same picture.
 Reading averaged 110 and mathematics 109, while grammar, punctuation and spelling averaged 112.
 These are all comfortably above typical national reference points, and the combined total score across reading, maths and GPS was 331.